-What is important to understand is that the gauge and the size of the nails are inversely proportional a smaller gauge will mean larger nails, a larger gauge will mean smaller nails.
-Smaller gauges are used for heavier projects, and larger gauges are used for lighter projects.
+It’s important to understand that the gauge and the size of the nails are inversely proportional.
+A smaller gauge will mean larger nails.
+A larger gauge will mean smaller nails.
+Smaller gauges are used for heavier projects.
+Larger gauges are used for lighter projects.

 Nails are stored in a compartment located near the front of the nailer, called the magazine.
 A spring-loaded platform loads each nail to the nose of the nailer.
 Smaller gauge nails are vertically stacked.
 Larger gauge-nails, for 15-gauge and 16-gauge nailers, are typically diagonally stacked.
 Because the nails are quite long, a rearward diagonal tilt in the magazine is necessary.
 This is done to make larger nailers as compact as possible, allowing the user to adjust the angle of the nose of the nailer with a relatively modest amount of freedom.

 Brad nailers a kind of nailer firing 18-gauge nails called “brads” are used for thinner or more narrow projects that require a low-profile finish.
 The brad nailer is useful for adding trim to the walls of a home, or for adding borders to a window, or for attaching baseboards to a wall, or for any other number of similar DIY projects that require low-profile nailing.